 The Hope and Glory Inn’s vineyard, The Dog and Oyster Vineyard is pleased to report its fundraising drive to help the needy and hungry in six surrounding counties – Lancaster, Northumberland, Middlesex, Essex, Richmond, and Westmoreland, including Colonial Beach – was a great success. $3,000 was raised by donating $5 of every bottle sold to Healthy Harvest Food Bank who used these funds to provide an amazing 27,778 meals to the hungry in this pandemic.

-Mark Kleinschmidt, CEO of Healthy Harvest, said “even in a pandemic, The Dog and Oyster has found a way to give; and we know those in need will be greatly appreciative.
+Mark Kleinschmidt, CEO of Healthy Harvest, said “even in a pandemic, The Dog and Oyster have found a way to give; and we know those in need will be greatly appreciative.
 We value local business support and we are excited by their success.”

 Peggy Patteson, co-owner of the vineyard and hotel, was quick to point out the vineyard’s fundraising success was enhanced as it went into Phases 2 and 3.
 Wine can be purchased by the flight (five wines to taste), glass, or bottle.
 Today’s venue offers charcuterie pairings Monday – Friday; and, Chef Stuart Tyson offers oysters – raw, roasted, and fried, soft shell crabs… on Saturdays and Sundays.